 Playground equipment replacements are planned for Bayridge Park.
 Construction 2019.
 Project contact: Patricia Sharpe.

 The City is developing a master plan for Belle Park, a 80-acre park situated on a former landfill in the core of Kingston on the shores of the Cataraqui River.
 View engagement opportunities and timelines on the project page.
 Project contact: Neal Unsworth

 Proposed upgrades include new sports field and playground equipment upgrades.
 The installation of the playground, sports field and the re-alignment of the north end of the existing path.
 The construction of the park pathways will be done in conjunction with the construction of the Leroy Grant Pathway.
 Constuction: 2019.
 Project contact: Patricia Sharpe.

 Fairway Hill Park - Construction

 Proposed renovations to Fairway Hill Park include pathways, seating, a playground and landscaping.
 Public input was collected in November, 2018.
-The park impovements will be completed in 2019.
+Improvements will be completed in 2019.
 Project contact: Laurie Paquin

 Playground equipment replacements are planned for James Nelson Park.
 An information session was held Oct.
 16 to receive feedback on the equipment options.
 Construction: 2019.
 Project contact: Patricia Sharpe.

 The proposed Leroy Grant Pathway is a multi-use 1.3 km paved trail from Elliot Avenue to Third Avenue Park.
 It will be located within and adjacent to the road allowance of the proposed Leroy Grant Drive extension.
 The pathway is being assessed as part of the City's Active Transportation Master Plan and construction is not expected to begin in 2018.

 Improvements to the park include planning to convert the existing wading pool in McBurney Park to a splash pad and upgrades to make the washroom building accessible.
 Staff plan to use the footprint of the existing wading pool for the new splash pad, and will conduct archaeological studies before beginning construction.
 Construction: 2020.
 Project contact: Patricia Sharpe.

 Proposed park improvements include playground upgrades, a new pathway and improved trails in naturalised area including in the dog park.
 Construction: 2019.
 Project contact: Patricia Sharpe.